h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo.rst

 Obtaining Reconstructed Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To obtain reconstructed data for dimension reductions models, please first make sure to set ``withReconstructedData`` and ``withDetailedPredictionCol`` to true on your MOJO settings object.
+To obtain reconstructed data for dimensional reduction models, please first make sure to set ``withReconstructedData`` and ``withDetailedPredictionCol`` to true on your MOJO settings object.
 Reconstructed columns will be located under the ``${detailedPredictionCol}.reconstructed`` column on the dataset obtained from the prediction.
 Please replace ``${detailedPredictionCol}`` with the actual value of your detailed prediction col. By default,